IMPORTANT: 911 Address Verification and Update Information

 3.07 Telephone numbers

 If you were assigned a telephone number from Truespeed, this number may at Truespeed’s sole and absolute discretion and subject to applicable law be assigned to another Subscriber.
-Transferring phone numbers (LNP) to Truespeed is possible only in Truespeed serving territory.
+Transferring phone numbers (LNP) to Truespeed is possible only within Truespeed's coverage territory.
 If you decide to transfer your existing phone number to Truespeed from another telephone provider it is possible that your service will be interrupted in certain circumstances while the transfer is in process.
-To transfer any number to another company (Reverse LNP) you will incur an administration fee of per number.
+To transfer any number to another company (Reverse LNP) you may in our sole and absolute discretion incur an administration fee per number.

 3.08 No Directory Listing

 Truespeed does not automatically provide directory listings.
-Directory listings may be available in select serving areas and by request only.
+Directory listings may be available in select serving areas and by request only, charges may apply.

-The Truespeed customer service department is here to assist you and managers are on duty for escalations if you feel that your concerns have not been handled to your satisfaction.
+The Truespeed customer service department is here to assist you and managers are on duty during business hours for escalations if you feel that your concerns have not been handled to your satisfaction.

 4.0 Service Incompatibility

 In the event of the use of an ATA (Analog Telephone Adapter), the dial tone comes out of “line 1” and or “line 2” on the back of the adapter.
 In most residential account installs, Subscriber will connect a telephone to the back of the ATA.
 Subscriber can also however connect the Telephone Adapter “line 1” or “line 2” to any available telephone jack in the home.
-This setup MIGHT work and is not supported by Truespeed Technical Support department because of the many variables.
-Ensure external (Bell) line to the house is no longer connected to the internal wiring or degraded sound quality and call stability will occur.
+This setup MIGHT work but is not supported by Truespeed Technical Support department because of the many variables involved.
+Ensure your external (Bell) line to the building is no longer connected to the internal wiring or degraded sound quality and call stability will occur.

 5.0 General Terms